 This sections details how to go about accomplishing the fifth and final item on the list for Transformative Change for TCHC report.
 That idea was to "[r]eform the rent geared to income (RGI) System".

 Reforming the Rent Geared to Income system is an idea I have been promoting everywhere possible.
-This would required that the Ontario Housing Tribunal lift the cap on rent increases for those in subsidized units across the province from a percentage (I believe it will be 1.5% for 2017) to the maximum shelter allowance of their social assistance benefits.
+This would required the Ontario Housing Tribunal lift the cap (one time) on rent increases for those in subsidized units across the province from a percentage (I believe it will be 1.5% for 2017) to the maximum shelter allowance of their social assistance benefits.

 For Toronto Community Housing this would allow for an influx of cash from a tenant base that is approximately 75% social assistance recipients.
 Personally, my rent is $139 a month with no explanation as to how the calculation is made.
 If we were to go to a system that implements a maximum shelter allowance requirement then I would be paying $479 per month and the calculation is self explanatory.